meanbee/magecert/catalog.md

 Most product types share database tables apart from the product types that were shipping as separately modules, i.e. Bundle and Downloadable.

-Magento can index the product EAV tables and creat flat versions of them for speed.
+Magento can index the product EAV tables and create flat versions of them for speed.
 The indexers are run each time a product is saved and the relevant rows in the flat tables are updated.

 ### Layered Navigation